Honey I Dare You

 "Honey I Dare You" is a song recorded by American country music group Southern Pacific.
 It was released in January 1989 as the third single from the album Zuma.
 The song reached number 5 on the Billboard Hot Country Singles & Tracks chart.
-The song was written by David Jenkins, Stu Cook, John McFee, Dave Gibson, and Craig Karp.
+The song was written by band members David Jenkins, Stu Cook, and John McFee with Nashville songwriters Dave Gibson and Craig Karp.

 Content

-Band members David Jenkins, Stu Cook, and John McFee wrote the song with Nashville songwriters Dave Gibson and Craig Karp.
 The song is composed in the key of E major, with a modulation to F major in the last verse.